-Step Two: Cut two slabs from a two to three inch diameter pine (or other) tree trunk, about a half inch thick with a table saw.
+Step Two: If you are cutting your own pine slices, cut from a three to four inch diameter pine (or other) tree trunk, about a half inch to 3/4 inch thick with a chop saw or hand saw.

 Step Four: Drill a hole, the size of your birch branch, into the base of the pine slab.
-Cut your birch branches to the size that you want them to be when they are inserted into your florist foam and container.
+Cut your birch branches to the size that you want them to be when they are inserted into your vase.
 The top end should insert into your pine slab at least one inch.
-Place some tacky glue at the top of the branch and insert it into the drilled hole of the pine slab.
-Push the other end into your container filled with florist foam.
-Repeat with second flower.
+Place some E6000 craft glue at the top of the branch and insert it into the drilled hole of the pine slab.

-Your handmade flowers are now ready for display!
+Your wooden flower is now ready for display!